 It’s no surprise that the idea that deconditioning (lack of activity) is causing exercise problems has shown up in long COVID.
 The deconditioning idea led large parts of the ME/CFS field astray for decades.

 Thus far two long-COVID studies have concluded deconditioning is causing the impaired energy production found.
 One study which found a keystone ME/CFS result – early entry into anaerobic functioning – concluded that absent problems with the lungs, deconditioning must be the cause.
-Another which found reduced peak oxygen consumption – another common finding in ME/CFS – also concluded that absent any evidence of problems moving oxygen into the blood, deconditioning must be the cause as well.
+Another study that found reduced peak oxygen consumption – another common finding in ME/CFS – also concluded that absent any evidence of problems moving oxygen into the blood, deconditioning must be the cause as well.

 More complete exercise tests – the 2-day exercise tests and the invasive exercise tests – as well as other studies have incontrovertibly shown that while deconditioning is, of course, present, it is not responsible for the energy production problems in ME/CFS.